seanaujong/software-engineering-prep/README.md

 ## 🤔 Coding Interviews

 Next, get used to LeetCode and coding interviews with the [NeetCode 150](https://neetcode.io/practice) list.
-When you get stuck, it's time to formally learn discrete math and algorithms.
+When you get stuck, it's time to formally learn the math behind algorithms.

 - [Coding Interviews with Python and NeetCode](https://medium.com/@seanaujong/getting-started-with-technical-interviews-for-software-engineering-as-a-college-freshman-64dbecc0b15c)